Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 LAANC Coverage

-LAANC (Low Altitude Authorization and Notification Capability) is available at 726 airports nationwide, including major Colorado airports.
-Denver International Airport (DEN) has extensive Class B airspace covering most of the metro Denver area.
-Centennial (APA) and Rocky Mountain Metro (BJC) have Class D overlays.
-Colorado Springs Airport (COS) is Class C. Aspen-Pitkin County (ASE) and Eagle County (EGE) are Class D. LAANC is available through FAA-approved UAS service suppliers.
+LAANC (Low Altitude Authorization and Notification Capability) is available at 726 airports nationwide, including major Colorado facilities: Denver International (DEN), Colorado Springs (COS), Aspen-Pitkin County (ASE), and Eagle County (EGE).
+Real-time and 90-day advance authorizations available through FAA-approved UAS Service Suppliers.

 Major Airports